Eburonia/Japanese-Restaurant-Shibuya/README.md

 1. As a first-time visitor of the website, I want to understand what the website's purpose is, so I can decide to navigate through the website and read all the available information or leave the website in case it does not meet my expectations.
    * At the upper left corner in the website's header, the website's company logo 'Japanese Restaurant Shibuya' immediately tells new visitors that they have ended up on a Japanese Restaurant website.
    * To make it even more clear, a background (hero) image of the restaurant has been added to every page, telling the first time visitors they probably have ended up on a restaurant website.
-   * A navigation bar in the header at the top of every page has links included to a 'Menu' and 'Reservation' page which also suggests the website is probably about a restaurant.
+   * A navigation bar in the header at the top of every page has links included to a 'Menu' and 'Reservations' page which also suggests the website is probably about a restaurant.
    * To make the purpose of the website totally clear, a 'Welcome' section on the index page has been added, stating that visitors have ended up on a Japanese Restaurant website.
 Also, the 'About' section below the 'Welcome' section gives more background information about the website and its purpose, which of course is an introduction to the restaurant.

 2. As a first-time visitor of the website, I want to know more about the restaurant's atmosphere.